 Here, then, is a wealth of information that should help you gain a better understanding of these tax-deferred insurance products--traditionally designed for retirement saving--before you go ahead and buy one.

 Annuities could be called the inverse of life insurance.
-The author of this Forbes article put it best when the author said that, “unlike life insurance, which protects against an early death, annuities protect against the risk that a retiree will live so long he’ll outlive his savings.”
+The author of this Forbes article put it best when they said that, “unlike life insurance, which protects against an early death, annuities protect against the risk that a retiree will live so long he’ll outlive his savings.”

 Annuities, in general, are contracts with insurance companies that can provide you with a regular source of income for a set period of time.
 This can include the remainder of your life.

 Also, going back to the earlier comment about annuities often being confusing, they come in a number of types, including immediate or deferred, as well as fixed, variable, or equity-indexed.